RealMasterGod/react-food-info/README.md

 # 2. Problem Statement and Workarounds
 1. Problem: Fetch Data from open food facts api.
-  Solution: Used axios to fetch the data
+  -Solution: Used axios to fetch the data

 2. Problem: Create a search by name and barcode functionality
-   Solution: For Searching by name its easy I just created a state that changes when user type something (it has debounce time of 300ms though its not needed as we are not making any api call here).
+   -Solution: For Searching by name its easy I just created a state that changes when user type something (it has debounce time of 300ms though its not needed as we are not making any api call here).
 For Search By Barcode it's similar but here I am making api call for a global search through all products in database so it use a must have debounce time (500ms) so I dont overload the external api with requests for each letter that user types.